cnwuest/cnwuest.github.io/README.md

+Creating a repository
+* Cai Wuest cnwuest@my.waketech.edu
+* It was super confusing at first, but once i had an idea of what was going on it was fairly easy.
+* The name is cnwuest.github.io.
+* Once I downloaded the desktop version of Github and logged in, i clicked on my repository and clicked clone.
+Then I opened it in my "finder".
 # About Me
 ## My Hobbies
   * I enjoy working on my 92' Mazda Miata whenever I have the money and time available.